raleel/mythras-srd/0005_Combat.md

 ### Engagement

 A character is considered Engaged if within melee weapon range of an opponent.
 This does not necessarily require that both combatants can reach each other; only that one of them can be potentially struck by the other.
 Once a character has Engaged with an opponent, they can no longer freely depart that fight (charging past is a special exception).
-It requires some form of deliberate act to break contact with the foe, normally performed via a Combat Action such as Outmanoeuvre, or use of the Withdraw Special Effect.
+It requires some form of deliberate act to break contact with the foe, normally performed via a Combat Action such as Outmaneuver, or use of the Withdraw Special Effect.

 ### Charging